Dr. Amy Lopez

 fflynn@peteygreene.org

-Fiona stepped into the role of Philadelphia Division Manager in 2023 after spending her AmeriCorps service year as a Volunteer Coordinator for the region.
-But that is not where her journey with PGP began, as her most notable experience in her undergrad years at Haverford College was carpooling every week with her roomate to tutor at SCI Chester!
+Fiona stepped into the role of Philadelphia Program Manager in 2023 after spending her AmeriCorps service year as a Volunteer Coordinator for the region.
+But that is not where her journey with PGP began, as her most notable experience in her undergrad years at Haverford College was carpooling every week with her roommate to tutor at SCI Chester!
 Her experience tutoring with PGP ignited her passion for education justice, which is why she is so excited to help support PGP’s programs in Philadelphia-area jails, prisons, and reentry programs through recruiting, placing, and supporting volunteer tutors throughout the city.

 Fiona brings a strong history of nonprofit work to the PGP, having worked previously with “The RELIEF Foundation” as their head of marketing, and “Girls INC. Philadelphia” as a program facilitator.